The ARRIVE Together program is the only statewide law enforcement and mental health alternative response program in the nation

 How does the ARRIVE Together program work?

 The ARRIVE Together program brings law enforcement and trained mental health professionals together to support someone in crisis.
-Mental health professionals are dispatched from the Designated Screening Center of each county.
+Mental health professionals are dispatched from the designated screening center of each county.
 This program can be initiated through at least four different pathways:

-Anyone can contact Acute Psychiatric Service, the Designated Screening Center for Middlesex County, at 855-515-5700 or the 988 Suicide & Crisis Lifeline.
+Anyone can contact Acute Psychiatric Service, the designated screening center for Middlesex County, at 855-515-5700 or the 988 Suicide & Crisis Lifeline.